Tohoku's natto culture is amazing! Introducing unique natto dishes from six Tohoku prefectures [A must-see for natto lovers]

 It's a fermented food that can be preserved

-The Tohoku region has harsh winters, and in the past, foods that could be preserved were highly valued.
-Natto is made by fermenting soybeans, which increases its nutritional value and allows it to be preserved to a certain extent, so it has been a popular staple food in households .
-Along with miso and pickles, it is deeply rooted in the diet of the Tohoku region as part of fermentation culture
+The Tohoku region experiences harsh winters, and in the past, foods that could be preserved for a long time were highly valued.
+Natto, made by fermenting soybeans, has increased nutritional value and can be preserved to a certain extent, making it a popular staple food in households.
+Like miso and pickles, it isfermentation culturedeeply rooted in Tohoku's food culture as part of its

 A wide variety of natto varieties and recipes